jinyus/lite_ref/README.md

 A `ScopedRef` is a reference that needs a build context to access its instance.
 This is an alternative to `Provider` for classes that don't rebuild widgets. eg: Controllers, Repositories, Services, etc.

--   Wrap your app with a `LiteRefScope`:
+-   Wrap your app or a subtree with a `LiteRefScope`:

     ```dart
     runApp(